What is the EST Grant and how do I get it?

 Can anybody do the installation?

-In order to qualify for both the OLEV Grant and EST funding, your installation must be carried out by an OLEV-accredited supplier and EST-accredited supplier.
+In order to qualify for the EST funding, your installation must be carried out by an OZEV-accredited supplier and EST-accredited supplier.

 Smart Home Charge (under Response EPR Ltd) is accredited with both organisations and therefore can complete your installation.